Amaram: Plot

 Achootty, a fisherman, lives with his daughter, Radha.
 The uneducated Achootty wants his daughter to be educated and become a doctor.
-His dreams are shattered when she falls in love with her childhood friend Raghavan which results in Achootty beating him up.
+His dreams are shattered when she falls in love with her childhood friend Raghavan, which results in Achootty beating him up.
 Achootty restricts her from seeing Raghavan and tells her that education is the top priority.
 Kochuraman who is Raghavan's father suggests that Achootty accept Radha's relationship with Raghavan to which Achootty scornfully disapproves, resulting in Kochuraman's hatred towards Achootty.
 One day, Radha and Raghavan elope and get married, leaving Achootty heartbroken.
 Achootty does not like his son-in-law initially and in disappointment, does not talk to his daughter either.
-But slowly the young chap shows that he is an able and hard-working fisherman and gains Achootty's silent admiration.
+But slowly the young Raghavan shows that he is an able and hard-working fisherman and gains Achootty's silent admiration.
 Achootty does not acknowledge this publicly and keeps heckling his son-in-law in public, taunting him to catch a shark and prove himself before daring to talk to Achootty.
 One day, Raghavan decides he's had enough of the taunting and goes to the deep sea to capture a shark.
 But he is inexperienced, and in a fit of daring, goes out alone in his catamaran.
 When he does not return, people suspect that Achootty killed him at sea as Achootty had also been to the sea that day.

 It is a stormy night and everyone is afraid of going to the sea to search for him.
 Kochuraman and some of the villagers attack him.
 At this point, Achootty's daughter also feels that her father has killed her husband and blames him.
 Having nothing to lose anymore, Achootty goes to the sea and finds Raghavan lying unconscious on the remains of his boat which is wrecked.
 Achootty rescues him and brings him back to the shore.
 Everyone understands Achootty's innocence but he feels let down by them.
 In the end, Achootty takes his boat and ventures into the sea, saying that is the only entity that has loved him unconditionally.